Smile NZ Free Dental Day

 People who hold a Community Services Card and have an urgent dental problem are eligible.
 They are given a 30 to 40-minute appointment for a single dental treatment, including fillings, restorations, extractions, fluoride applications or pain relief.
 They also receive oral health education and a free hygiene pack.

-Since it began, more than 2,200 Kiwis have received hundreds of thousands of dollars’ worth of treatment from 200 dentists.
+Since the initiative began thousands of Kiwis have received hundreds of thousands of dollars’ worth of treatment from 200 dentists.

 “To be able to volunteer is an excellent way to get to know all types of people.
 It brings our team together as well because it’s rewarding to help others,” he says.